 Using research to improve grammar teaching

 Research in learning science shows that in order to progress with learning something, you need to maintain the right difficulty level — not too hard, but also not too easy — and that’s why our scaffolding approach is so crucial to teaching grammar.
 It's also really important to connect new material with what you already know by comparing and contrasting.
-This is especially true for language learners: the more we can help you make analogies between patterns you already know and the new ones, the better you'll learn them!
+This is especially true for language learners: The more we can help you make analogies between patterns you already know and the new ones, the better you'll learn them!

-Another important part of Grammar Skills development was analyzing learners' responses to the new lessons.
+Another important part of Grammar Lessons development was analyzing learners' responses to the new lessons.
 One way we measure the success of new features is by how many learners complete a lesson once they've started it.
 If you feel frustrated, bored, or overwhelmed by a lesson, you're more likely to quit before finishing, and we can see this in our data.
-When we checked how often learners completed their Grammar Skills lessons, we got a surprise.
-Learners were just as likely to complete these grammar lessons as they were to complete a regular lesson, but learners were making more mistakes -- almost twice as many!
+When we checked how often learners completed their Grammar Lessons, we got a surprise.
+Learners were just as likely to complete these grammar lessons as they were to complete a regular lesson, but learners were making more mistakes—almost twice as many!
 Mistakes are actually good for your learning, since they heighten your attention and help you search for other solutions, but we always want to balance some healthy mistake-making with good progress.
-But since so many learners were still completing the lessons, we knew we had gotten the learning science right: Grammar Skills were somewhat more challenging than typical lessons...but they're the good kind of challenging that learners appreciate, and so learners were happy to power through the rest of the lesson.
+But since so many learners were still completing the lessons, we knew we had gotten the learning science right: Grammar Lessons were somewhat more challenging than typical lessons...but they're the good kind of challenging that learners appreciate, and so learners were happy to power through the rest of the lesson.

 The third kind of research we used was talking to real learners like you!
-We contacted users learning French and set up virtual Grammar Skills interviews: we'd meet with an individual learner, show them the kinds of exercises and topics we'd want to cover, and get their feedback.
+We contacted users learning French and set up virtual Grammar Lessons interviews: We'd meet with an individual learner, show them the kinds of exercises and topics we'd want to cover, and get their feedback.
 We got to hear about how the new lessons felt, what learners wanted more of, and what we could do differently.
 These learners told us that this more-challenging content felt rewarding, and even fun, because they got to feel like they were identifying patterns and “solving a puzzle.”